elucian/bee/draft/databases.md

 ```

 ## Transactions
 Data model can work with transactions.
 A transaction start automatically when you make first modification.
-After all modifications are ready you can commit or rollback changes.
-Notice transactions are always clean.
-Nobody can read data that is not committed to disk.
-If you forget to commit the changes are lost when you close the database.
+Modifications must be consistent.
+When modifications are ready you can commit changes.
+If any table reference or constraint fail verification transaction is rolled back automatically and signal back an error.

 **data manipulation**

-We can scan one source table and manipulate data in a target table.
+Any of the following opperations will start automatically a transaction:

 * [Append](#Append)
 * [Update](#Update)